phodye/RockPaperScissors/README.md

 # RockPaperScissors
 TOP Rock Paper Scissors Javascript Project

+May 2, 2022
+I've added a UI to the Rock Paper Scissors project.
+Getting elements to stick where you want them to is more difficult than I anticipated.
+Adding animations would be nice- I would like the results box to flash everytime a round is played.
+I would also like to end the functionality of the page after five rounds are played an add a reset button.

 April 16, 2022
 I've completed my first iteration of the RPS project.
 Still enjoying the TOP quite a bit, though this project was difficult.